Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Methods

 We provide two distinct linear baseline models which both rely on Ridge regression, an $\ell^2$-regularized version of linear regression.
 The first one, Ridge\textsub{ngram}, is based on $n$-gram features where we use $n \in \{1,2,3\}$.
 The second one, Ridge\textsub{BV} uses \textit{bag-of-vectors} features, i.e., the pointwise mean of the embeddings of the words in a text.
 Regarding the deep learning approaches, we compare Feed-Forward Networks (FFN), Gated Recurrent Unit Networks (GRU), Long Short-Term Memory Networks (LSTM), Convolutional Neural Networks (CNN), as well as a combination of the latter two (CNN-LSTM) \cite{Cho14gru,Hochreiter97,Kalchbrenner14}.

 Since holding out a dev set from the already limited training data does not seem feasible for some of the datasets (see Table \ref{tab:data}), we decided to instead use constant hyperparameter settings across all corpora.
 We also keep most hyperparameters constant between models.
-Hence, hyperparameter choices followed well established recommendations described in the next paragraph.
+Hence, hyperparameter choices followed well-established recommendations described in the next paragraph.

 The input to the DL models is based on pre-trained word vectors.
 ReLu activation was used everywhere except in recurrent layers.
 Dropout is used for regularization with a probability of .2 for embedding layers and .5 for dense layers following the recommendations by \newcite{Srivastava14}.
 We use .5 dropout also on other types of layers where it would conventionally be considered too high (e.g. on max pooling layers).
-Our models are trained for 200 epochs using the Adam optimizer \cite{Kingma15} with fixed learning rate of $.001$ and batch size of 32.
+Our models are trained for 200 epochs using the Adam optimizer \cite{Kingma15} with a fixed learning rate of $.001$ and a batch size of 32.
 Word embeddings were not updated during training.
-Since, in compliance with our gold data, we treat emotion analysis as regression problem \cite{Buechel16ecai}, the output layers of our models consist of an affine transformation, i.e., a dense layer without non-linearity.
-To reduce the risk of overfitting on such small data sets, we used relatively simple models both in terms of number of layers and units in them (mostly 2 and 128, respectively).
-An overview of our models\footnote{ \url{Keras.io} and \url{scikit-learn.org} \cite{Pedegrosa11} were used for the implementation. } and details about their \textit{individual} hyperparameter settings are provided in Table \ref{tab:models}.
+Since, in compliance with our gold data, we treat emotion analysis as a regression problem \cite{Buechel16ecai}, the output layers of our models consist of an affine transformation, i.e., a dense layer without non-linearity.
+To reduce the risk of overfitting on such small data sets, we used relatively simple models both in terms of the number of layers and units in them (mostly 2 and 128, respectively).
+An overview of our models and details about their \textit{individual} hyperparameter settings are provided in Table \ref{tab:models}. \url{Keras.io} and \url{scikit-learn.org} \cite{Pedegrosa11} were used for the implementation.